UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Common composting issues like bad smells, inactive piles, or pests can be resolved by balancing moisture, air, and materials.

-Even seasoned gardeners run into issues occasionally.
-If you encounter problems, don’t worry; most common composting mistakes are easily reversible.
+Even the most seasoned gardeners run into occasional hiccups.
+If you encounter issues with your pile, do not panic; most common composting mistakes are easily reversible with a few quick adjustments.

 Illustration of a man shoveling compost from a wheelbarrow with a list of smart ways to use it.